m-odonovan/copilot-studio-relays/Twilio WhatsApp Relay/readme.md

 ![Swagger](https://github.com/m-odonovan/copilot-studio-relays/blob/main/Twilio%20WhatsApp%20Relay/images/swagger.png?raw=true "Swagger")

+Note format of from paramter value, using whatsapp keyword in before the telephone number

 ### Publish to Azure App Service

  - First you should compile the service for release and not debug i.e. command line is "dotnet build -c release".
 This will compile what is need in app service to bin/ver/release/